How Does Submerged Arc Welding (SAW) Works?

 SMAW is a submerged arc welding process that utilizes a welding head, flux hopper, and electrode to create a weld.
 The welding head supplies filler and flux metal to the welding joint, while the flux hopper stores and controls flux deposition.
 The granulated flux protects the weld from atmospheric contamination, cleans the metal, and modifies its chemical contamination.

-Wire Electrode
+Wire Electrode:

 Flux is a crucial component in various applications, including bonded flux, molten flux, and granular flux.
-Granular flux, composed of oxides like aluminium, calcium, magnesium, manganese, silicon, titanium, and zirconium, is suitable for electrodes due to its chemical reaction.
+Granular flux, composed of oxides like aluminum, calcium, magnesium, manganese, silicon, titanium, and zirconium, is suitable for electrodes due to its chemical reaction.

 Bonded flux, produced by drying and baking the composition, can contain alloying elements and offer flexibility and protection against rust.
 Fused flux, produced by melting the composition in an electric furnace, forms homogenous particles, making it ideal for consistent welds along the bead.

-Power Source
+Power Source:

 Diagram of Submerged Arc Welding (SAW)